 Should teens have privacy?

 Maybe you’re wondering why your teen needs privacy.
 After all, we all begin as parents of young children who require very little privacy or personal space.
 They follow you in the bathroom or climb into bed with you.
-As the years go by, they become a bit shyer, start locking the bathroom door, and ditch you for their friends.
+As the years go by, they become a bit shyer, start locking the bathroom door and ditch you for their friends.

 This is a normal and healthy part of growing up, but it can cause some confusion and anxiety in parents, who have to adjust to this new phase of teen life.
 Preteens and teenagers seek to explore and show independence, and parents are left walking a fine line between being intrusive and too detached.
 This will often leave you wondering when you should invade your teen’s privacy.
 Most parents will instinctively get involved to prevent smoking, drinking alcohol, and underage sex.

 What about all the other stuff?
 Should parents monitor their child’s internet use, read through their text messages, and routinely check their social media?
 These are problems that modern parents have to navigate.
-Most big tech companies have also realized this problem, and internet service providers, TV companies, cell phone manufacturers, and other tech gadget vendors now offer some form of parental controls.
+Most big tech companies have also realized this problem, and internet service providers, TV companies, cell phone manufacturers, and other tech gadget vendors now offer some form of parental control.
 These may range from blocking questionable websites to limiting the amount of screen time your child has.

 Why is parental monitoring important?